AI

 When Tallyfy shifted from positioning our platform as “process automation” to “decision support for complex workflows,” resistance dropped dramatically.
 Same technology.
 Different frame.

-Here’s what works: show someone how AI elevates their judgment rather than replaces it.
+What works: show someone how AI elevates their judgment rather than replaces it.
 A financial analyst becomes a strategic advisor when AI handles data gathering.
 A customer service rep becomes a relationship manager when AI resolves routine issues.
 A project coordinator becomes a risk analyst when AI tracks dependencies.

 The question changes from “Will I have a job?” to “How do I become better at the parts that matter?”